dodyg/practical-aspnetcore/projects/blazor/README.md

 # Blazor (12)

+Make sure you installed the latest [.NET Core 3 SDK - Preview 3](https://dotnet.microsoft.com/download/dotnet-core/3.0).

 You will find samples for Blazor, a .NET application framework for Web Assembly here.
 To run the sample, simply type `dotnet watch run` at the folder of each project.
-All these samples run on Blazor experimental release version 0.8.
+All these samples run on Blazor experimental release version 0.9.
 Make sure you pay attention which port Kestrel is running on.

   * [Hello World](/projects/blazor/hello-world)